cloudmesh-community/hid-sp18-704/paper1/report.md

 mysteries that hide below the surface.
 To collect this data there is a use of many different sensors. [@NOAA]

-Acoustic Doppler Current Profiler:
+**Acoustic Doppler Current Profiler:**

-:   This tool measures the speed and direction of ocean currents using
-    the principle of Doppler shift.
+This tool measures the speed and direction of ocean currents using the principle of Doppler shift.
 Measuring currents is a fundamental practice of physical oceanographers.

-Technologies for Ocean Acoustic Monitoring:
+**Technologies for Ocean Acoustic Monitoring:**

-:   This technology listens to the ocean for all sounds, boats, sea
-    animals, waves, siezmic activity.
+This technology listens to the ocean for all sounds, boats, sea animals, waves, siezmic activity.

-The Bushmaster and the Chimneymaster:
+**The Bushmaster and the Chimneymaster:**

-:   A collection net used to grab tube worms or living fauna near
+A collection net used to grab tube worms or living fauna near geothermal vents.
-    geothermal vents.
 These tools are typically attached to a submersible vessel.

-Clod Cards:
+**Clod Cards:**

-:   These plaster cards track the motion of water for benthic organisms.
+These plaster cards track the motion of water for benthic organisms.
 The organisms that inhabit the bottom of the ocean. allowing us to learn more about the harder to reach parts of the ocean.

-Drifters:
+**Drifters:**

-:   Drifters, are essentially devices that flow with the current of the
+Drifters, are essentially devices that flow with the current of the ocean.
-    ocean.
 Allowing for them to be mapped and visualized.

-Mapping: Geographic Information Systems:
+**Geographic Information Systems:**

-:   Essentially the creation of 3D modeling within an computer
-    environment of the ocean.
+Essentially the creation of 3D modeling within an computer environment of the ocean.

-Satellites:
+**Satellites:**

-:   Can detect and observe the ocean characteristics.
+Can detect and observe the ocean characteristics.

-Semipermeable Membrane Devices:
+*Semipermeable Membrane Devices:*

-:   Used to collect various microbes for analysis of bacteria
+Used to collect various microbes for analysis of bacteria environment.
-    environment.

-Sonar:
+**Sonar:**

-:   Uses sound to detect area around a submersible, and well as figure
-    out water depth.
+Uses sound to detect area around a submersible, and well as figure out water depth.

-Sonde and CTD:
+**Sonde and CTD:**

-:   Collect data on a multitude of things, primarily temperature at
-    different depths and conductivity of the water.
+Collect data on a multitude of things, primarily temperature at different depths and conductivity of the water.

 These sensors and technologies are what help make the data we can use to analyze and help predict our oceans health and patterns.
 All of these